top of page

 by Monica Guzman

 Guzman works with the depolarization group Braver Angels.
-In I Never Thought of It That Way: How to Have Fearlessly Curious Conversations in Dangerously Divided Times, she talks about her own life (her parents are Trump supporters, she's liberal) and argues for the importance of being curious about why people believe the things they do.
+In I Never Thought of It That Way: How to Have Fearlessly Curious Conversations in Dangerously Divided Times, she talks about her own life (her parents are Trump voters, she's liberal) and argues for the importance of being curious about why people believe the things they do, and not jumping to conclusions about their views.

 by Steven Webster

-I haven't yet read American Rage: How Anger Shapes Our Politics, but it seems to contain important ideas: the benefits of arousing political anger (arousing passions) and the risks and dangers.
+I haven't yet read American Rage: How Anger Shapes Our Politics, but it seems to contain important ideas: the incentives and motives to arouse political anger (basically, arousing passions to get votes), and the risks and dangers.
 He argues that "anger is the central emotion governing contemporary US politics, with powerful, deleterious effects."

 by Lilliana Mason

 I haven't yet read Uncivil Agreement: How Politics Became Our Identity, but I know of Mason's work and have read about her research.
-She's known for doing some of the more important polarization-related research.
-This book explains how much our polarization has grown over time, the emotional nature of it and the psychological roots of it.
+She's known for doing some very important polarization-related research.
+This book examines how our polarization has grown over time, and the emotional and psychological roots of it.

 by Jaime Settle